lgc13/LucasCosta_portfolio/android_studio/README.md

 1- My Business Card App </a></h2>

 <!-- My Business Card app BIO -->
 Using Android Studio, I created a small 2 pages app which is displayed on a Nexus 5 API.
 It uses avatar emoticons, picture imports and radio buttons.
-Upon clicking the "Details" radio button, this link will display the second page which displays some plain text with some of my contact info.
+Upon clicking the "Details" radio button, this link will display the second page which contains some plain text with some of my contact info.

 ![First page](MyBusinessCard_app_project/img/my_app.png)
 ![Second page](MyBusinessCard_app_project/img/my_app2.png)